Drag13/WhenDo/README.md

 ## Contributing

-Any bug fixing appreciated.
-If you want to add new functionality - welcome.
+Any bug fixing is appreciated.
+If you want to add new functionality - you're welcome.
 But KISS it please.